cloudflare/workers-docs/content/templates/CONTRIBUTING.md

 # Introduction

-TODO: for now this is a guide for just Cloudflare to internally contribute templates.

-People like yourself being willing to share code with others that use our platform is what makes a free serverless platform like Cloudflare Workers possible.
-So, thank you!

-Following these guidelines helps to keep our templates consistent and deliver the best developer experience for those using them.
-Cloudflare developer experience team maintains the template gallery. (..add more..?)

-There are several ways to contribute to the Cloudflare Workers platform.
-The template gallery is focussed on streamlining the contribution of templates.
-When a template makes it through the process it will be made public in [our template gallery](https://workers.cloudflare.com/docs/templates/).
-Since several developers - even beginners - will be using these templates, we must be scrupulous in the approval process.
-If you’re looking for a more relaxed way of sharing code, no worries!
-For other ways to contribute your Worker scripts see [our community](TODO).

-# How to make a Template

 To start making a template, first one must decide what to build.
 When deciding a template to build, we highly encourage Cloudflare internally to use [this list](https://wiki.cfops.it/display/EW/Templates+and+Template+Gallery).

 ### What makes a Good Template